MojisolaIdowu/Space-Travel-service/README.md

+## Space Travel Service
-This is the Space Travel Service Platform, designed by Mojisola Idowu.
+Hello everyone, This is a GOV.UK-styled service designed by Mojisola Idowu.

+## About
 It is a digital service to apply for space travel to the Moon or Mars.
 Users can select their destination, enter their name and address, and review/submit their booking

 ## User Flow